Trauma Surgical Critical Care Fellowship

 We provide fellows with 4 weeks of vacation.
 Fellows are paired with a faculty mentor to complete a QI/research project during the course of the year.
 Opportunities and support for additional research projects are available for interested fellows.
 Several of our fellows have presented at national meetings.

 We have a 100% first time board pass rate.
 We provide weekly didactics on core surgical critical care topics and also use this time for journal club, point-counterpoint debates and outside speakers.
-Throughout the year we provide: attendance at one national meeting (typically AAST or EAST), SCCM-MCCKAP exam for board preparation, book allowance, electronic journal and book resources, and ATLS instructor training.
+Throughout the year we provide: attendance at one national meeting (typically AAST or EAST), SCCM-MCCKAP exam for board preparation, book allowance and electronic journal and book resources.

 Our fellows are also integrated into trauma resuscitations and take trauma call (average 4-5/month).
 Fellows annually complete over 100-150 operative cases.
 This includes basic ICU procedures such as tracheostomies, PEGs, IVC filters, and bronchoscopy.
 They also see complex trauma cases.
 Our trauma/critical care faculty operate on head/neck, thoracic/cardiac, and proximal vascular cases without consultants unless required.
 Fellows will also see all forms of abdominal trauma including major vascular injury, bowel injury, and solid organ injury.
 Our fellows see a variety of complex blunt trauma patients throughout the year; many of whom are managed with multi-modality therapies.